Filippo MinecciaCountertenor

 Filippo recently made his Teatro alla Scala debut as Titta Castagna in Vinci’s Zite ‘ngalera in the new Andrea Marcon/Leo Muscato production and gained wide attention for the concerts he performed in Ravenna, Jerash, Pompei under the baton of Riccardo Muti.

-He has performed numerous Handel opera roles including the title role in Giulio Cesare at Theater Hagen and Tolomeo in the same opera at both the Versailles Royal Opera and Beaune Festival, Unulfo (Rodelinda) at the Opera Rara Festival in Krakow and Ottone (Agrippina) at the Theater an der Wien where he also embodied the title role in Vivaldi’s Tamerlano with Ottavio Dantone.
-For the Handel Festival in Halle, his roles include Demetrio (Berenice), Dardano (Amadigi) and the title role in Lucio Cornelio Silla.
+He has performed numerous Handel opera roles including Tolomeo in Giulio Cesare at both the Versailles Royal Opera and the Beaune Festival, Ottone in Agrippina at the Paris Seine Musicale and in a Thomas Hengelbrock/Robert Carsen production at the Theater an der Wien (issued on DVD by Naïve).
+For the Handel Festspiele in Halle, he appeared as Demetrio (Berenice), Dardano (Amadigi) and sang the title role in Lucio Cornelio Silla.

-Filippo was seen on stage as Caino in A. Scarlatti’s oratorio Il primo omicido alongside Philippe Jaroussky at the Salzburg Mozarteum and Montpellier Opéra, as Ottone in Monteverdi’s Incornazione di Poppea conducted by Jean-Christophe Spinosi at both the Liceu Barcelona and Teatro Colón in Buenos Aires, as Ruggiero in Vivaldi’s Orlando furioso at Paris Théâtre des Champs-Elysées and as Endimione in Cavalli’s Calisto under Christophe Rousset in Strasbourg.
+He was seen on stage as Caino in A. Scarlatti’s oratorio Il primo omicido alongside Philippe Jaroussky at the Salzburg Mozarteum and Montpellier Opera, as Ottone in Monteverdi’s Incornazione di Poppea conducted by Jean-Christophe Spinosi at both the Liceu Barcelona and Teatro Colón in Buenos Aires, and as Ruggiero in Vivaldi’s Orlando furioso at the Paris Théâtre des Champs-Elysées.

-He has appeared in rare and lesser-known operas, starring as Achille in Francesco Sacrati’s Finta pazza with Leonardo García Alarcón in Dijon, Geneva, Versailles, Amsterdam, and as Anassandro in the first modern performance of Riccardo Broschi’s Merope conducted by Alessandro De Marchi in Innsbruck and Theater an der Wien.
+He has also appeared in rare and lesser-known operas, starring as Achille in Francesco Sacrati’s Finta pazza with Leonardo García Alarcón in Geneva, Versailles, Amsterdam, and as Anassandro in the first modern performance of Riccardo Broschi’s Merope conducted by Alessandro De Marchi in Innsbruck and Vienna.

 Media